Reviews You Can Rely On

 Single shell size

-The Giro Isode MIPS is an impressively comfortable, capable, and durable helmet for the price.
-Tipping our scale at just 270 grams with a MIPS rotational impact liner included, the Isode is simultaneously among the lightest and most protective budget helmets we tested.
+The Giro Isode Mips is an impressively comfortable, capable, and durable helmet for the price.
+Tipping our scale at just 270 grams with a Mips rotational impact liner included, the Isode is simultaneously among the lightest and most protective budget helmets we tested.
 With 22 vents that lead to interior channels in the EPS foam, this model keeps things cool and airy on hot days, long rides, and hill climbs.
 The Roc Loc sport harness system provides tons of fit adjustment while mimicking the full-circumference tightening of high-end helmets.
 During testing, we had no issues with hotspots, pinching, or pressure points with this helmet.
 As a package, the Isode features Giro's reliable in-mold construction that will span the test of time.
-The stylish design imitates modern top-of-the-line models and comes in seven different color options.
+The stylish design imitates modern top-of-the-line models and has seven different color options.

 The Isode doesn't have many drawbacks, but a few things kept it from topping our test.
 First and foremost, this model doesn't have the same deep-fitting, high-coverage shell shape as the Giro Fixture II.
 This model sits higher on your head and doesn't provide extra protection for your occipital lobe like its counterpart.
 Because of this, the Isode is best for recreational or road riding, where you are less worried about rocks and other surface abnormalities that might lead to a lower-rear-head impact in a crash.
 The Isode also comes in a single “Universal Adult” shell size that claims to fit those with 54-61cm head circumferences.
-The harness provides loads of adjustment, but those among us with very small or large heads might be out of luck with this model's fit range.
+The harness provides loads of adjustment, but those with very small or large heads might be out of luck with this model's fit range.
 However, for most people, the Isode is a great, inexpensive helmet that will feel right at home for everything from all-day bike touring to commuting.
-Anyone seeking a more versatile helmet for trail riding should take another look at the Giro Fixture II MIPS.
+Anyone seeking a more versatile trail riding helmet should look at the Giro Fixture II Mips.

 budget bike helmet - the isode has the look of a high-end road cycling helmet at a...